urbit/bridge/.github/ISSUE_TEMPLATE/l2-bug-report.md

 If applicable, add screenshots to help explain your problem.
 If possible, please also copy and paste any errors that appear in your browser's dev console.
 Here are [Chrome's docs](https://developers.google.com/web/tools/chrome-devtools/open) for using this feature.

 **Ethereum network:**
-Were you testing on Ropsten or mainnet?
+Were you testing on Goerli or mainnet?

 **Desktop (please complete the following information):**
  - OS: [e.g. MacOS 10.15.3]